LennartFr/2019-06-29-30-School42/README.md

    Click on "Create" in bottom right corner to create an instance of the Watson Visual Recognition in the IBM Cloud
 1. [Your cloud Resources in the IBM Cloud, including Watson Visual Recognition](https://cloud.ibm.com/resources) Click on your "Visual Recognition Service"
+1. Click on "Manage" in the upper left hand corner
+1. And save your API Key shown in the picture below.

 <img src="Visual_Recognition.png" height="400" width="600">